Borboletta

 Borboletta is the sixth studio album by the American Latin rock band Santana.
-It is one of their jazz-funk-fusion oriented albums, along with Caravanserai (1972), and Welcome (1973).
+It is one of their jazz-funk-fusion-oriented albums, along with Caravanserai (1972), and Welcome (1973).
 Non-band albums by Carlos Santana in this style also include Love Devotion Surrender (1973) with John McLaughlin and Illuminations (1974) with Alice Coltrane, Jack DeJohnette and Jules Broussard.
 The guitarist leaves much room to percussion, saxophone and keyboards to set moods ("Spring Manifestations"), as well as lengthy solos by himself ("Promise of a Fisherman") and vocals ("Give and Take", a funky guitar-led song).
 The record was released in a metallic blue sleeve displaying a butterfly, an allusion to the album Butterfly Dreams (1973) by Brazilian musician Flora Purim and her husband Airto Moreira, whose contributions deeply influenced the sound of Borboletta.
 In Portuguese, borboleta means "butterfly".

-Original bassist David Brown returned to replace Doug Rauch and vocalist/keyboardist Leon Patillo joined.
+Original bassist David Brown returned to replace Doug Rauch along with bassist Stanley Clarke on some tracks.
+Vocalist/keyboardist Leon Patillo also joined.
 After the album's completion, drummer Michael Shrieve left, to be replaced by Leon "Ndugu" Chancler, who had guested on parts of the album.